Girls in Tech: Why it Matters

-As an organisation at the intersection of education and tech, we’re aware of our responsibility to use our position to lay the foundations for a better world – a large part of this is providing more girls access to digital literacy and opportunities in tech.
-The Saturday Kids team is >50% female, and while this diversity makes us stronger, we know that demographics like this aren’t common, especially in the tech space.
+As an organisation at the intersection of education and tech, we’ve got a responsibility to lay the foundations for a better world.
+A large part of this is providing more girls access to digital literacy and opportunities in tech.
+Our team is >50% female, and while this diversity makes us stronger, we know that demographics like this aren’t common, especially in the tech space.

 It is clear that companies have been identifying the need for gender diversity in the workplace.
 However, not much progress has been made in the past few years.